osrf/subt/submitted_models/explorer_spot_sensor_config_1/specifications.md

 See [bosdyn_spot/specifications.md](../bosdyn_spot/specifications.md).

 Cameras have no distortion as the simulator doesn't support it.

+The Velodyne lidar produces the 360 degree scans in a single instant in simulation, as opposed to the 100 ms-long interval it takes the real lidar.

 ## Changing parameters of the robot
 Most parameters affecting the simulation model performance are in the `config/model` folder,